GRLCandidate/GDL-Miniproject/main.md

 # Introduction

-Graph neural networks (GNNs) have been used successfully on a wide range of applications, including social networks[@wangMCNEEndtoEndFramework2019], image segmentation[@aflaloDeepCutUnsupervisedSegmentation2022], and protein interactions[@jhaPredictionProteinProtein2022].
-Geometric deep learning studies deep neural networks, including GNNs, by looking at the geometry of the underlying spaces[@bronsteinGeometricDeepLearning2017].
-One result in this field studied GNNs by viewing them as discretized descriptions of particle interactions, and derived the GRAFF layer from that analysis[@digiovanniGraphNeuralNetworks2022a].
-Apart from wide-ranging theoretical guarantees, variants of GRAFF can potentially be implemented very efficiently, and generalizes better to different types of data.
-While a GRAFF-based network competitively on state-of-the art models on both homophilic and heterophilic tasks, the relatively low parameter count and low reliance on non-linearities does not fit the intuition of a GNN "processing" graph data.
-This raises the question of whether it can perform well on complex tasks with larger problem radii.
+Graph neural networks (GNNs) have been used successfully on a wide range of applications, including learning social network representations[@wangMCNEEndtoEndFramework2019], image segmentation[@aflaloDeepCutUnsupervisedSegmentation2022], and prediction protein interactions[@jhaPredictionProteinProtein2022].
+Geometric deep learning analyses deep neural networks, including GNNs, by looking at the geometry of the underlying spaces[@bronsteinGeometricDeepLearning2017].
+One paper in this field studied GNNs by viewing them as discretized descriptions of particle interactions, and derived the GRAFF layer[@digiovanniGraphNeuralNetworks2022a].
+Apart from wide-ranging theoretical guarantees, variants of GRAFF can potentially be implemented very efficiently, and match or beat state-of-the art models on both homophilic and heterophilic tasks.
+However, the relatively low parameter count and diffusion-based design does not fit the intuition of a GNN discretely "processing" graph data.
+This suggests that it would have difficulties with complex tasks with larger problem radii.

-This study investigates this question by evaluating a GRAFF-based network against a GNN benchmark on a synthetic datasets.
-The datasets are based on logical expressions of varying length, and are taken as a proxy for increasing task complexity.
+This study investigates this hypothesis by evaluating a GRAFF-based network against a GNN benchmark on a (to my knowledge) novel class of synthetic datasets which are based on logical expressions of varying length.
+This length is taken as a proxy for task complexity.
 In addition, a new MultiGRAFF architecture based on the composition of different GRAFF layers is proposed, and evaluated on the same dataset.

 I find that on this particular class of long range task, MultiGRAFF and GNN perform about similarly, and both outperform a GRAFF-based network.

 # Methodology

 To establish how GRAFF and the novel MultiGRAFF perform for tasks of different complexities, they were trained and evaluated on a synthetic dataset.
-In addition, the standard SASGE GNN was trained as a benchmark[@hamiltonInductiveRepresentationLearning2018].
+In addition, the standard SASGE GNN was trained to provide a benchmark[@hamiltonInductiveRepresentationLearning2018].

 ## Synthetic Dataset

 To test model performance across different task complexities, a range of 6 synthetic datasets was generated.
 Each dataset consists of 50 graphs $G=(V,E,c)$, with nodes $V$, edges $E$ and node colors $c: V \rightarrow \left\{ 1, 2, \ldots, 6 \right\}$.
-The tasks were all binary node classifications tasks, where the class of a node for the $k$-th dataset is given by a logical expression $\phi_k : V \rightarrow \mathbb B$, for $1 \leq k \leq 6$.
+The tasks are all binary node classifications tasks, where the class of a node for the $k$-th dataset is given by a logical expression $\phi_k : V \rightarrow \mathbb B$, for $1 \leq k \leq 6$.

 The first expression is